vktofly/vktofly.github.io/content/aboutme.md

 For years, I chased answers — in equations, algorithms, and ideas.
 But I realized that answers aren't the end of thinking — they're the beginning of creation.

 That realization transformed my path.
 I stopped being just a learner of knowledge and became a creator of knowledge systems — using technology and philosophy as dual instruments.
+My [Professional Experience](/experience/) traces this evolution from curiosity to creation.

 In science, I see the search for truth.
 In technology, the embodiment of that truth.
 In philosophy, the courage to question the truth itself.